dart-lang/language/working/augmentation-libraries/feature-specification.md

     [Parts with imports specification][parts_with_imports.md] moved into
     separate document, as a stand-alone feature that is not linked to augmentations.
 *   Augmentation declarations can occur in any file, whether a library or part file.
-Must occur ”below” the base declaration (later in same file or sub-part) and “after” any prior applied augmentation that it modifies (below, or in a later sub-part of a shared ancestor).
+Must occur "below" the introductory declaration (later in same file or sub-part) and "after" any prior applied augmentation that it modifies (below, or in a later sub-part of a shared ancestor).
-*   Suggest a stronger ordering *lint*, where the augmentation must be “below” the augmentation it is applied after.
+*   Suggest a stronger ordering *lint*, where the augmentation must be "below" the augmentation it is applied after.
 That imples that all declarations with the same name are on the same path in the library file tree, so that reordering `part` directives does not change augmentation application order.